 - maintenance of proper operational and accounting records; - reliability of financial information used within the business or for publication; - safeguarding of assets against unauthorised use or disposition; - efficiency and effectiveness of the running of the businesses and operations; and - compliance with laws and regulations.

 The internal audit functions were outsourced to independent advisory firm and reports directly to the Audit Committee.
-The total costs incurred in managing the internal audit functions for the financial year ended 31 December 2021 was RM15,000.
+The total costs incurred in managing the internal audit functions for the FYE2022 was RM22,500.